Storidge/cio-user-guide/getting_started/volumes.md

 ---
-title: Docker volumes for stateful applications
+title: Using volumes
 description: Create docker volume with Storidge for stateful applications
 lang: en-US
 ---